By Ann Brody Guy

 The two say their aim is give students those assessment tools: literary analysis of the text and scientific analysis of environmental processes.
 For example, the class, which is based in the College of Natural Resources, might look at claims made in an article about drilling for oil in the Arctic National Wildlife Refuge.

 "One kind of claim might be that it will destroy the habitat of reindeer.
 Another might be that they have the science so down that there's almost no chance of any accidents occurring," Hass says.
 There are indirect claims as well; for example, that drilling will take place in a 'pristine wilderness.'
-"We look at the word 'pristine' in this context -- what its imaginative meaning is, and whether it has any scientific meaning.
+"We look at the word 'pristine' in this context -- what its imaginative meaning is, and whether it has any scientific meaning."

 Writing, Field Trips, and Door Prizes

-Students lucky enough to get into the class -- there's routinely a long waiting list for the 120 slot -- write biweekly essays, starting with simple applications of their new tools, and gradually take on more subtle, challenging content.
+Students lucky enough to get into the class -- there's routinely a long waiting list for the 120 slots -- write biweekly essays, starting with simple applications of their new tools, and gradually take on more subtle, challenging content.

 Students keep an environmental journal, go on field trips, and read from a carefully honed syllabus that includes poets such as Walt Whitman, Gary Snyder, Robinson Jeffers, and Wallace Stevens.
 And Hass and Sposito innovate to keep students engaged: